xLelouch03/CSARCH2-x86-to-C-Interface/README.md

 To check for the correctness in ASM, we checked that each of the outputs in the runs of the ASM kernel resulted in the same output for the corresponding C kernel run (run #10 output of ASM will be compared with run #10 output of C).

 Note that for these screenshots, the output being shown is the output of the first run for each kernel.
+Additionally, for error checking, any errors found will be printed into the console.

 ### Debug Mode Outputs